NFDI4DS/ds-best-practices/_posts/2019-04-28-during_research.md

 * Decide on an annotation level, approach (manual/semi-automatic/automatic), and tool.
 * Define the required input/output formats and their structure.
 * Prepare tagsets/schemas and annotation guidelines.
 Those should be shared along with your research.
 * Identify annotation efforts required (How many annotators?
-Experts vs crowdworkes?).
+Experts vs crowdworkers?).
 * Decide on which Inter Annotator Agreement (IAA) measure(s) to use in order to validate your annotation process.

 >For more details on documenting (meta)data, consult the following resources: